 October 6, 2020

 Because of the huge safety profile of SLIT versus SCIT, in terms of both recorded deaths and episodes of anaphylaxis, is there any role at all for SCIT in treating aeroallergen disease in countries where both are available and approved?

-Allergy Diagnostic and Clinical Research Unit
+Allergy and Clinical Immunology

 Note: Please read disclaimer.
 Ask the Expert is for licensed physicians only.